yn-sun/yn-sun.github.io/_pages/grants&awards.md

 * 2015, Oversea PhD Scholarship (Awarded by China Scholarship Council)

 ## Chinese Patents (As first authorship)
+* Neural network construction system, method and storage medium of variable length gene genetic algorithm, NO. ZL202110140849.9.
 * An architecture search algorithm for convolutional variational autoencoder based on genetic algorithm, NO. ZL202010194858.1.
 * A GPU card management method, system and storage medium of multi GPU server in distributed environment, NO. ZL202010081235.3.
 * A face recognition method based on evolutionary convolutional neural architecture search, NO. ZL20201095004.5.

+## US Patens (All in process)
+* Face recognition method based on evolutionary convolutional neural network (first authorship)
+* Method for differentiable architecture search based on a hierarchical grouping mechanism
+* Method for positioning key features of alens based on ocular B-modeultrasound images